 Next is the question of irrationality.
 We heard submissions that the decision not to set up a constituent assembly, which flew in the teeth of the recommendation of the commission, was unreasonable and was actuated by bad faith and improper motives.
-In law, a decision can be so irrational and so unreasonable as to be unlawful on "Wedsbury" grounds 00 see Associated Provincial Picture House LTD v Wedsbury Corporation (7).
+In law, a decision can be so irrational and so unreasonable as to be unlawful on "Wednesbury" grounds -- see ASSOCIATED PROVINCIAL PICTURE HOUSES LTD -v- WEDNESBURY CORPORATION.
 The principle can be summarised as being that the decision of a person or body performing public duties or functions will be liable to be quashed or otherwise dealt with by an appropriate order in judicial review proceedings where the court concludes that the decision is such that no such person or body properly directing itself on the relevant law and acting reasonably could have reached that decision.
 This principle should be applied with circumspection.

-In this regard, the words of Lord Ackner in Reg v Home Secretary, Ex.p.
-Bring (8) are rather apt.
-He said:
+In this regard, the words of Lord Ackner in REG. -v- HOME SECRETARY, EX.P.
+BRIND are rather apt.
+He said --

 "There remains however the potential criticism under the Wednesbury grounds expressed by Lord Greene M.R.
-(1948) 1 K.B.
+(1948) 1K.B.
 223, 230 that the conclusion was "so unreasonable that no reasonable authority could ever have come to it."
-This standard of unreasonableness, often referred to as "the irrationality test," has been expressed in terms that confine the jurisdiction exercised by the judiciary to a supervisory, as opposed to an appellate, jurisdiction.
+This standard of unreasonableness, often referred to as "the irrationality test," has been criticised as being too high.
+But it has to be expressed in terms that confine the jurisdiction exercised by the judiciary to a supervisory, as opposed to an appellate, jurisdiction.
 Where Parliament has given to a minister or other person or body a discretion, the court's jurisdiction is limited, in the absence of a statutory right of appeal, to the supervision of the exercise of that discretionary power, so as to ensure that it has been exercised lawfully.
 It would be a wrongful usurpation of power by the judiciary to substitute its, the judicial view, on the merits and on that basis to quash the decision.
 If no reasonable minister properly directing himself would have reached the impugned decision, the minister has exceeded his powers and thus acted unlawfully and the court in the exercise of its supervisory role will quash that decision.
 Such a decision is correctly, though unattractively, described as a "perverse" decision.
-To seek the court's intervention on the basis that the correct or objectively reasonable decision is other than the decision which the minister has made is to invite the court to adjudicate as if Parliament had provided a right of appeal against the decision that is, to invite an abuse of power by the judiciary."
+To seek the court's intervention on the basis that the correct or objectively reasonable decision is other than the decision which the minister has made is to invite the court to adjudicate as if Parliament had provided a right of appeal against the decision--that is, to invite an abuse of power by the judiciary."

 A perusal of the relevant documents and consideration of the arguments does not support that there is an issue of irrationality fit to go to a full hearing.
-There was here the danger of the court merely substitution its own views when the term of reference invited suggestions; the report observed that there were three possible methods of adoption and recommended on very good grounds one method.
-The Government game a number of reasons for wanting to proceed in a different manner.
+There was here the danger of the court merely substituting its own views when the term of reference invited suggestions; the report observed that there were three possible methods of adoption and recommended on very good grounds one method.
+The Government gave a number of reasons for wanting to proceed in a different manner.
 We can not say such reasons were "Wednesbury" unreasonable.